brentlintner/linus/TRACKER.md

 ## Backlog

+* Bug: each file the ai writes (or the parser parses) never has a trailing new line

 * Add tests (smoke tests (fake API), realworld tests (real API), and unit tests

 * Bug?: If a newer version is given across force continues, then don't print the previous